khizar1556/ImageAttachmentDialog/README.md

 # ImageAttachmentDialog
-Image Attachment Dialog is library that will allow you to select image from gallery or camera and compressed it and give it to you size will reduce
+Image Attachment Dialog is library that will allow you to select image from gallery or camera and compressed it and give it to you size will reduce.I designed it to get compressed files for retrofit

 # Screenshots:
 <!---ImageAttachmentDialog--->